When my relationship with my first husband ended, it led to an abrupt separation. It was one of the most devastating experiences of my life.

 If you are a person of faith in Jesus Christ, you have the God and Creator of the universe on your side.
 He is with you.
 He will never, ever forsake you.
 He will walk with you through the pain and grief.
 You can absolutely pour out your heart to Him in prayer.
 If you don't have words, He still hears your cries and knows the aching you feel in your heart.
 The Psalms can be a very valuable resource when you are going through the pain of separation.
 Some favorite passages in this situation include Psalm 69, 77, 80, 88 and 130.
 It's important to go to your pastor, priest or close Christian friends for support and prayer when you are going through a separation.

-A few practical matters to take care of immediately
+The following are a few practical matters that you would be wise to take care of immediately.

 - Find a good attorney.
 This does not meant you are getting a divorce.
 It means you are attending to basic practical matters.
 If you know someone who has gone through a recent divorce, perhaps they can recommend one for you.